deckhouse/virtualization/docs/USER_GUIDE.md

 #### AutoConverge mechanism

-What to do if the network cannot cope with data transfer and “dirty" pages are becoming more and more numerous?
+What to do if the network cannot cope with data transfer and "dirty" pages are becoming more and more numerous?
 This is where the AutoConverge mechanism comes in.
 It helps to complete the migration even when network bandwidth is low.
 Here's how it works:

 1. **VM CPU slowdown**.

     The hypervisor gradually reduces the CPU frequency of the source VM.
-This reduces the rate at which new “dirty" pages appear.
+This reduces the rate at which new "dirty" pages appear.
 The higher the load on the VM, the greater the slowdown.

 2. **Synchronization acceleration**.